Crypto Treasury Segregation of Duties: No One Signs Their Own Payment (2026)

 Crypto Treasury Segregation of Duties: No One Signs Their Own Payment

 The most common crypto treasury control mistake is believing the multisig is the control.
-A 3-of-5 where one person prepares, pressures three colleagues to sign, and books the result is fully signed and fully uncontrolled.
-Segregation of duties is the missing layer.
-This guide is that layer — and it completes the treasury pillar.
+A 3-of-5 where one person prepares the payment, pressures three colleagues to sign, and then books the result is fully signed and fully uncontrolled.
+This article is about the organisational layer that closes that gap — segregation of duties — and it is distinct from every cryptographic and policy control in the rest of the treasury cluster.
+The threshold says how many must sign; SoD says that the person who requests a payment cannot also be the one who approves, signs, and records it.
+It is the layer that completes the treasury control stack.

-• A multisig threshold ≠ segregation of duties.
+• A multisig threshold is not segregation of duties.
 The threshold is cryptographic; SoD is organisational; you need both.

-• Separate initiator / approver / signer / recorder — no individual can initiate and complete, or execute and record.
+• Separate initiator, approver, signer, and recorder, so no individual can both initiate and complete, or both execute and record.

-• Dual control (two independent people for sensitive actions) + step-up approvals (more authority as amount/risk rises).
+• Apply dual control (two independent people for sensitive actions) plus step-up approvals (more authority as amount and risk rise).

-• Governance actions are in scopesigner changes, modules, policy controls are privileged and must be separated too.
+• Governance actions are in scope: signer changes, modules, and policy controls are privileged and must be separated too.

-• SoD without an audit trail is unverifiable — record who initiated/approved/signed/recorded.
+• SoD without an audit trail is unverifiable — record who initiated, approved, signed, and recorded each action.

-• Completes the treasury control stack: key security + policy controls + SoD + accounting.
+• This completes the treasury control stack: key security, policy controls, SoD, and accounting.

 The threshold is not the control